 Yes, if you meet the eligibility principles and pass the recognition process.

-Do I need language proficiency to become a dentist in Denmark?
+Do I need language proficiency to immigrate and work in Denmark as a dentist?

 Yes, you need the certificate and you must pass a test in Denmark as well.